cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 That's the truth.
-No one cares about what you're doing in your PhD, no one, **no one!**[^1] But don't be sad,
-This is actually a very comfortable truth.
+No one cares about what you're doing in your PhD, no one, **no one!**[^1] But don't be sad, because this is actually a very comfortable truth.
 I only came to this realization after a while.
 Once you get it, then you will start looking at your PhD journey with different eyes.
 I believe that acquiring self-awareness of this fact is crucial.